William Chester (mayor): Chester the Elizabethan

-At the onset of Elizabeth's reign Chester, now a very wealthy man, with various others participated in a loan of £30,000 to the Crown and was granted rights to receive interest at ten per cent.
+At the onset of Elizabeth I's reign Chester, now a very wealthy man, with various others participated in a loan of £30,000 to the Crown and was granted rights to receive interest at ten per cent.
 With them he received grants of reversions and rents in 1560.
 He transferred to the ward of Bassishaw in 1559, vacant by the death of alderman John Machell, and embarked upon his third term as Master of the Drapers' Company.
 Chester and his Wardens brought to Chancery decree a claim concerning a twenty-year-old legacy in the Company's trust of 12,000 gold ducats, provision for the orphaned kin of a Welsh merchant in Seville.
 The case was still in progress in 1566.

 He was appointed a royal commissioner (1559 and 1562) to implement Acts of Parliament for uniformity of prayer, to regulate the grievances of prisoners in the Ludgate, and to restore the ecclesiastical supremacy of the Crown.
 For the City he was made a commissioner for purchasing the site of Gresham's Royal Exchange, and contributed £10 towards the fund.
 In June 1560, with Sir William Garrard and Thomas Lodge (then Sheriff), he was among the principal mourners at the public funeral of Anthony Hussey.
 Hussey's will (in which he further endowed Edmund Campion) shows his closeness to Chester, before whom his final codicil was declared in 1560, but his executors were Thomas Lodge and Benjamin Gonson.